isomerpages/imda-codesg/_in-schools/0-overview.md

 #### **[Digital Maker Programme](/in-schools/digital-maker/overview/)**<br>
 <br>
-The Digital Maker Programme aims to cultivate a community of innovators, imbued with the culture of collaboration and co-creation, to solve real-world problems. <br>
+Aims to cultivate a community of innovators, imbued with the culture of collaboration and co-creation, to solve real-world problems. <br>

 *For primary and secondary schools.*